-Hurtful behaviour was reported on 20 (date)

-The person who has been contacted first was

-The person who reported hurtful behaviour was:

-The pupil targeted by hurtful behaviour

-○ A peer of the targeted pupil; name:

-○ The pupil's mother, father, guardian; name:

-○ A teacher; name:

-Someone else; name:

-The pupil who was targeted, name: Class: What has happened?
+Hurtful behaviour was reported on/ 20 (date) The person who has been contacted first was The person who reported hurtful behaviour was: O The pupil targeted by hurtful behaviour O A peer of the targeted pupil; name: O The pupil's mother, father, guardian; name: O A teacher; name: O Someone else; name: The pupil who was targeted, name: What has happened?
 Provide concrete examples of behaviours that were perceived hurtful.
+What has happened?
+Provide concrete examples of behaviours that were perceived hurtful.
+What has happened?
+Provide concrete examples of behaviours that were perceived hurtful.
+What has happened?
+Provide concrete examples of behaviours that were perceived hurtful.
+What has happened?
+Provide concrete examples of behaviours that were perceived hurtful.
+What has happened?
+Provide concrete examples of behaviours that were perceived hurtful.

-On the basis of the information acquired this is

-- \bigcirc A conflict or a fight between pupils. - \bigcirc A case of hurt feelings due to misunderstandings. - \bigcirc A single case of an aggressive or a hurtful act. - \bigcirc Continuous bullying \rightarrow to be directed to the KiVa team.
+How many times hurtful behaviour has occurred?
+When was the last time it occurred?
+For how long has the situation been going on?
+Pupils who have taken part in the hurtful behaviour: On the basis of the information acquired this is O A conflict or a fight between pupils.
+O A case of hurt feelings due to misunderstandings.
+O A single case of an aggressive or a hurtful act.
+O Continuous bullying → to be directed to the KiVa team.